Singaporebrides | Fashion

 Now that you have the ring safely on your finger, it’s time for you to hunt down that one gown you’ve always imagined getting married in.
 For many brides, finding the perfect wedding gown is often the most important, fussed-over detail of a wedding.
-And only rightly so – with all eyes on you and your gown, this is one fashion faux pas you are determined to avoid at all costs.
 The pressure will be on to find one that is stunning to both you and your guests, and when pressure mounts, drama unfolds.

 If you think bringing your whole family and best friend along with you when gown shopping for moral support and additional opinions is a good idea, you’d soon realise that it’s actually a terrible idea.
 Ideally, brides should limit the number of people they bring along to no more than three; four might just be pushing it a little.
 These individuals should be people who know you well enough to be able to offer suggestions and honest opinions about how the gown looks on you.
 The purpose of your wedding gown shopping entourage is to provide you with support and honest opinions; they should not be imposing their preferences onto you or confusing you with their opinions.